t4corun/qmk_userspace/README.md

 ### Combos

 Enables additional keys to be mapped by pressing multiple keys simultaneously.
-Primarily used to enable mouse functionality on base layer
+Primarily grants some mouse functionality and access to function layer on keyboards with less keys.
+These combos only work on the base layers

 | Combo           | Result                     | Comment |
 | --------------- | -------------------------- | ------- |